rust-lang/bors/docs/design.md

 ..................
 ```

-# Sending commands
+## Sending commands
 The bot can be controlled by commands embedded within pull request comments on GitHub.
 The supported command list
 can be found [here](commands.md).
-Each command is delivered as a webhook to the bot, which executes it and posts the result
+Each command is delivered as a webhook to the bot, which parses it,
-back onto the corresponding PR as a comment.
+executes it and usually posts the result/response back onto the corresponding PR as a comment.

-# User permissions
+### User permissions
-Users that want to perform bors commands must have the proper permissions set.
-Permissions are loaded by the bot
+To perform privileged commands (e.g. starting a try build), users must have the proper permissions set.
+Permissions are
-from the [team API](https://github.com/rust-lang/team), more specifically from
+loaded by the bot from the [team API](https://github.com/rust-lang/team), more specifically from
 `https://team-api.infra.rust-lang.org/v1/permissions/bors.<repo-name>.[try/review].json`.
-The permissions are currently cached in memory, but they are reloaded from the server every minute.

 There are two separate permissions, `try` (for managing try builds), and `review` (for approving PRs).

-# Try build lifecycle
+## Periodic refresh
+Periodically (every few minutes), the bot will perform a refresh action, which will do the following for every attached
+repository:
+- Check the currently running CI workflow.
+If some of them are running for too long
+(based on the `timeout` configured for the repository), it will cancel them.
+- Reload user permissions from the Team API.
+- Reload `rust-bors.toml` config for the repository from its main branch.

+## Concurrency
+The bot is currently listening for GitHub webhooks concurrently, however it handles all commands serially, to avoid
+race conditions.
+This limitation is expected to be lifted in the future.

+## Try builds
+A try build means that you execute a specific CI job on a PR (without merging the PR), to test if the job passes C
+tests.
 Here is a sequence diagram that describes what happens when a try build is scheduled (generated using
 https://textart.io/sequence).

 ```text